Are You Eating Excessive Salt? Be Wary of the Drastic Side Effects

 Table of Contents

-As Revealed by Dietitian Avni Kaul
+As Revealed by Dietician Avni Kaul

 Are you consuming too much salt?
 If your answer is a YES, then it is time to alter your eating habits, specifically, in terms of salt consumption.
 As one study suggests, eating excessive salt could play havoc with your health.

-Dietitian Avni says with reference to the study published in the International Journal of Epidemiology, having too much salt can have adverse impact on your health.
+Dietician Avni says with reference to the study published in the International Journal of Epidemiology, having too much salt can have adverse impact on your health.

 Sodium is difficult to measure since it is a hidden component.
 Thus an exact estimate of how much to include it in food is not possible.